 The Code is the cornerstone of our anti-fraud initiatives, designed to prevent and identify potential occurrences of unethical activities such as theft or fraud.

-All Employees, Medical Staff Members and Contractors
+Employees, Medical Staff Members, Board Members, Contractors and Vendors

 Special Responsibilities of Leaders

 With leadership comes added responsibility.
 While all employees are expected to follow our Code of Ethics, a leader sets an example for employees to follow.
 Leaders must create an environment that encourages discussion of our ethical standards and values.
 As a leader, make sure that: